 Diabetes is one of the most common health conditions around the world and in the United States.
-About 8.5 percent of adults worldwide and 9.3 percent of all Americans live with the condition.
+About and live with the condition.
 Type 2 diabetes is the most common form you may have heard of, but you might be surprised by what you still don’t know.
 Ongoing research in recent years has improved diagnosis, treatment, and knowledge about type 2 diabetes, allowing for better prevention and management.
 Here are six things everyone should know about type 2 diabetes.

 1. It’s a chronic condition and currently has no cure

 Simply put, diabetes is a condition that occurs when your body has a problem managing its blood sugar levels.
 It is due to the body’s inability to either make or use insulin, a hormone that regulates blood sugar.
 Either your body doesn’t produce enough or any insulin, or the cells of the body are resistant and unable to use the insulin it creates effectively.
 If your body can’t use insulin to metabolize glucose, a simple sugar, it will build up in your blood, leading to high blood sugar levels.
 As a result of cellular resistance, the various cells in your body won’t get the energy they need to function properly, causing further problems.
 Diabetes is a chronic condition, which means it lasts a long time.
 Currently, there is no cure, so it takes careful management and sometimes medication to keep blood sugar levels within their target range.